 1.2 The signalling link may be operated over either an analogue or a digital transfer link.
 Analogue transfer links are used to interconnect data modems located within, or adjacent to, international switching centres, thus forming signalling data links.
-Analogue transfer links are 4-wire transmission paths having no audio terminating units, signalling equipment or echo suppressors, and normally are constituted entirely on carrier channels.
+Analogue transfer links are 4-wire transmission channel pairs having no audio terminating units, signalling equipment or echo suppressors.
+These channels can be derived from purely analogue, a combination analogue and digital, or purely digital transmission systems.
 Guidance on the setting-up and lining-up of analogue transfer links is given in Recommendation M.761.